+

 Harl Plesniak.

-"What's the matter with
+"What's the matter with you?"
+The Baron grew

-believe you came from my loins!
-You
+If it weren’t for the tests, I wouldn’t believe you came from my

-take too much after your mother; she spoils and coddles you.
-What am I supposed to do?"
+Armin Maximhammer!
+You take too much after your mother; she spoils and coddles

-Garuvel's father wound up the tirade
+Garuvel's father wound up the tirade by slapping him on

-by slapping him on the back of the head with an open fan of playing cards.
+the back of the head with an open fan of playing cards.
 The blow was hard enough to cause Garuvel to

 stumble to his knees.

-Taking this as his dismissal,
+Taking this as his dismissal, Garuvel fled his fuming

-flashlight.
-He donned his beret and put
+He went first to his room, where he got a flashlight.
+He donned his beret and put on his

-on his comfortable loose clothes.
-He
+comfortable loose clothes.
+He filled a

-filled a pack with vitta cakes and glorp juice.
 He easily picked the lock his father had fitted to the book case.
 Garuvel ran his fingers quickly over his

 shelf of favorite books.
 Today he would